 The structural design requirements contained in Chapter 16 apply to all buildings and structures.
-The chapter focuses on the engineering principles that underlie the requirements and design of structural systems to accommodate anticipated loads, such as the weight of the building, the weight of occupants and materials in the building, and loads imposed by nature such as wind, snow, floods and earthquakes.
+The chapter focuses on the engineering principles that underlie the requirements and design of structural systems to accommodate anticipated loads, such as the weight of the building, the weight of occupants and materials in the building, and loads imposed by nature such as wind, snow, floods, and earthquakes.

-Chapter 16 contains numerous tables and criteria that are to be applied in specific situations based on building use, occupancy, construction type and geographic location.
+Chapter 16 contains numerous tables and criteria that are to be applied in specific situations based on building use, occupancy, construction type, and geographic location.
 Detailed analysis must be undertaken by the designer in concert with appropriate engineering consultants as needed to supplement the designer's training and expertise to prepare a code-compliant design.

-Many of the terms in Chapter 16 are listed in § 1602 but are actually defined in Chapter 2.
+The terms in Chapter 16 are defined in Chapter 2.
 Other basic structural terms may not be defined, but also need to be understood.
 Terms include:

 - Dead Load: The weight of construction materials incorporated into a building, including architectural elements, such as walls, floors, roofs and ceilings, stairs, and finishes, as well as equipment attached to the structure. - Note that many definitions in the IBC are derived from reference standards and are updated when the definitions in the reference standards change.
-For example, the definitions of rigid and flexible diaphragms have changed in the base reference standard, ASCE 7, and have also been updated in the IBC. - Live Loads: Loads produced by the use and occupancy of a building and not including dead loads or environmental loads such as wind, snow, floods, or earthquakes.
+For example, the definitions of rigid and flexible diaphragms have changed in the base reference standard, ASCE 7, and have also been updated in the IBC. - Live Loads: Loads produced by the use and occupancy of a building and not including dead loads or environmental loads such as wind, snow, floods, or earthquakes. - Nonductile Element: An element having a failure mode that results in an abrupt loss of resistance when the element is deformed beyond the deformation corresponding to its nominal strength.
+Such elements lose their strength when deformed beyond their load ranges. - Ductile Element: An element capable of sustaining large cyclic deformation without any significant loss of strength.
+Such elements can deform and still maintain structural strength. - Strain is the deformation of a body under the action of an applied force, equal to the ratio of the change in size or shape to the original size or shape of a stressed element.

-Essential Facilities: Buildings and other structures intended to remain operational in the event of extreme environmental loading, such as from wind, snow, floods, or earthquakes.
+- Essential Facilities: Buildings and other structures intended to remain operational in the event of extreme environmental loading, such as from wind, snow, floods, or earthquakes.